 Farm Fire Safety

-Cheshire Fire and Rescue Service has recently seen an increase in the number of fires on farms.
+Cheshire Fire and Rescue Service has recently seen an increase in the number of fires on farms, a number of these involving hay/straw.
+Ensure your farm has clear signage which isn't obstructed by overgrown hedges, so in the event of a fire there isn't a delay.

 Don't let your farm become a statistic!